-Adam Brumer marries his on-the-ground and systems-level experiences to help education leaders design and implement initiatives that improve teaching and learning at scale.
+Adam Brumer combines his on-the-ground and systems-level experiences to help education leaders design and implement initiatives that improve teaching and learning at scale.
 Most recently, Adam has worked with state education leaders through the USED’s Reform Support Network, advocacy organizations through the High Quality Assessment Project, and teachers and nonprofit leaders through EdReports.org.

 Adam’s commitment to our work is personal.
 While attending an over-crowded Los Angeles high school he won a Posse Scholarship to attend Grinnell College and, after graduating, spent four years working with students and educators in New Orleans through Teach For America.
 While Adam started out as a teacher, he later managed an $8.2 million grant at the Louisiana Department of Education aimed at increasing coherence among the state’s academic standards, assessments and educator effectiveness initiatives.
 In addition, he led the design and implementation of the data platform thatall Louisiana educators use to set goals, conduct observations and share feedback.